mubarakalmehairbi/ToUI/README.md

 flask_app = app.flask_app
 ```
 Then you need to deploy the `flask_app` and not the `app`.

-# How to contribute
-ToUI welcomes contribution, small or big.
-For anyone who wants to contribute please check the [contribution page](https://toui.readthedocs.io/en/latest/CONTRIBUTING.html).

 # License and Copyrights
 Copyrights (c) 2023 Mubarak Almehairbi.